-Florence Alexander was an average writer and nobody knew that better than London’s literary agents, most of whom had, at some point in their career, received a manuscript with her name on the stamped, addressed return envelope.
-She had persisted until one day a young reader mistakenly stapled his orange Post-It note to the official rejection letter.
+Florence Alexander was an average writer and nobody knew that better than London’s literary agents, most of whom had received at least one of her manuscripts, accompanied by a lavender-scented, stamped, addressed envelope.
+Undeterred, Florence had persisted until one day a young reader mistakenly stapled his orange Post-It note to the official rejection letter.
 ‘This is the dullest three thousand words of drivel I ever read,’ he had scribbled next to his sketch of a matchstick man hanging from a noose.

 Whilst this stopped Florence from submitting her manuscripts, it didn’t prevent her from writing.
 It couldn’t.
 Florence wrote out of need rather than conscious desire, increasingly under a range of different pseudonyms.
 She filled drawers, notebooks and hard disks with novels, screenplays, poetry and short stories inspired by her early life in a pretty Cotswold village.